 Our Expert Guides

-Peter Marmion has a great love for the South West wilderness.
-A favourite corner of this area is the magnificent Port Davey / Bathurst Harbour waterway.
-Peter has been a frequent visitor to the region since the early 1970s.
-He has a deep understanding of its rich history and diverse natural heritage.
+Peter Marmion has a great love for the Southwest wilderness.
+A favourite corner of his is the magnificent Port Davey / Bathurst Harbour waterway.
+Peter has been a frequent visitor to the region since the early 1970s leaving him with a deep understanding of its rich history and diverse natural heritage.

-He has been a guide in Tasmania’s wild country for 25 years.
-Much of this guiding work has been in the far southwest.
-He has also worked for TAFETAS training adventure guides.
-Peter has been a volunteer with the Orange Bellied Parrot recovery team for over 20 years.
-He has been an assistant on a wide range of conservation projects including raptor research, feral cat management and bird surveying.
-He is a keen yachtsman who has sailed to Port Davey many times.
-He has spent his life bushwalking in the South West wilderness and knows the Port Davey area intimately.
+Peter has been a guide in Tasmania’s wild country for almost 30 years, with much of this work taking place in the far Southwest.
+He has also worked for TAFETAS training adventure guides as well as volunteering with the Orange Bellied Parrot recovery team for over 20 years.
+He has been an assistant on a wide range of conservation projects including raptor research, feral cat management, and bird surveying.
+Peter is a keen yachtsman who has sailed to Port Davey many times.
+He has spent his life bush-walking in the Southwest wilderness and knows the Port Davey area intimately.

 “Guide Peter Marmion’s regular visits to the southwest since the early 70s have fostered genuine passion and comprehensive knowledge.”

 Peter has dedicated his working life to the conservation, management and presentation of Tasmania’s globally renowned National Parks and World Heritage Areas.